 VIDEO: The Story Of Pearl Jam's Alive

-As Pearl Jam close their European tour dates at London's O2, we delve into the story behind the grunge band's biggest anthems.
+As Pearl Jam celebrate 27 years of their Ten album, we delve into the story behind the grunge band's biggest anthem.

 Released on 7 July 1991, the song is a semi-autobiographical account which reflects Eddie Vedder's own childhood experience about being told the truth about his real father.